arve0/master/thesis.md

 For each region the scanning template was edited, the template was loaded and the scan was started through CAM.
-Single templates was used due to a Leica LAS software limitation; scanning templates with irregular spaced wells can not be loaded.
-Code listing \ref{code:automatedscan} illustrates the process.
+Single templates was used due to a Leica LAS software limitation; scanning templates with irregular spaced wells can not be loaded. [@Lst:automatedscan] illustrates the process.

 Listing: Automated scanning of regions with CAM.